ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 and it can block a lot of progress.

 Remember that at no point was Nozomu Katō-san in the wrong here.
 They did everything we normally ask of a person engaging with the C++ Committee: [write a proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1844r1.html), submit it to be presented with a champion, have an [existing implementation with usage and deployment experience](https://www.akenotsuki.com/misc/srell/en/), and have [technical wording](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1844r1.html#sec6) that can be improved by wording experts to go into the C++ standard if it is not already good specification.
 There was no reason Katō-san failed other than the inability of the existing implementations to cope with ABI instability or wanting to nitpick `std::regex`'s existing design.
 For example, some people complained that `std::regex` can work with any bidirectional iterator, and "honestly, who would do that or need that in this day and age?
-Who is going to iterator over a `list<char>`?".
+Who is going to iterate over a `list<char>`?".
 Unluckily for this person, that criticism rings hollow in the [face of existing practice in even modern C++ implementations of regular expressions](https://godbolt.org/z/GnW695voz).
 It's also utterly reductive: linked lists and growable arrays exist on two opposite ends of the data structure spectrum.
 There is **plenty** of room for other traversable data structures in-between, including ropes, [gap buffers](https://github.com/soasis/text/blob/main/examples/basic/source/gap_buffer_decode_view.cpp#L39), and more.

 Nevertheless, we, as the Committee: